JonKing93/pfdf/docs/guide/glossary.rst

 .. _def-local:

 Local Drainage Network
     A local drainage network is a subset of stream segments that exhibit flow connectivity.
 Each segment in a local network flows directly into another local segment and/or has another local segment flow directly into it.
 It is common for a stream segment network to consist of multiple local drainage networks.
 Note that the distinguishing characteristic of a local network is connectivity, rather than flow paths.
 As such, it is possible for a local network to be downstream of another local network.
-So long as the segments in the two networks do not connect, the networks are considered distinct, even if one network eventually flows into the other.
+So long as the segments in the two networks do flow directly into one another, the networks are considered distinct, even if one network eventually flows into the other.

 .. _def-parents:

 Upstream Parents
     A segment's upstream parents are the segments that flow immediately into the segment.
 A segment may have no parents (if it is at the top of its local drainage network), or multiple parents (if the segment begins at a confluence point).
 The key characteristic of a parent is immediate upstream connectivity.
-A upstream segment that flows into the current segment via intermediate segments is not a parent of the current segment.
+An upstream segment that flows into the current segment via intermediate segments is not a parent of the current segment.

 .. _def-child: